AgrimPrasad/hyperledger-on-kubernetes/workshop-remote-peer/README.md

 Still in the config directory, edit connection_profile_eks.json:

-* Do a global search & replace on 'michaelpeer', replacing it with your peer name
+* Do a global search & replace on 'agrim', replacing it with your peer name
 * In the 'replace' commands below, make sure you do not change the port number, nor remove the protocol (e.g. grpc://)
 * Replace the orderer URL with the NLB endpoint provided by your facilitator (The same one you used in Step 10.
 See the statement 'export ORDERER_CONN_ARGS=').
 If the facilitator has already updated this in the README, the address below